Have you ever looked at your bounce rate in Google Analytics and felt distressed that it doesn’t look great?

 Myth: Your bounce rate should be aligned with industry benchmarks to be considered “good.”

-Fact: Bounce rate varies widely by websites and should be benchmarked against your own numbers.
+Fact: Bounce rate varies widely by website, and should be benchmarked against your own numbers.

 Instead, use your own website as a benchmark.
 How can you improve your bounce rate?
 Even more specifically, how can you keep visitors interacting with your content and triggering goals and events?